Style (Hearts2Hearts song)

 "Style" is a song recorded by South Korean girl group Hearts2Hearts.
-It was released by SM Entertainment on June 18, 2025.
+Written by Mike Daly, Mitchell Owens, Adrian McKinnon and Sara Forsberg, it was released by SM Entertainment on June 18, 2025.
+Initially a standalone single, the song was later included on Hearts2Hearts's first extended play Focus, released on October 20, 2025.

 Background and release

 On June 12, 2025, SM Entertainment announced that Hearts2Hearts would release the digital single, "Style", on June 18.
 Five days later, the music video teaser was released.
 The song was released alongside its music video on June 18.

 Composition

 "Style" was written by Kenzie, composed and arranged by Mike Daly and Mitchell Owens with Adrian McKinnon and Sara Forsberg contributing to the composition.
 The song was described as uptempo dance song featuring "cheerful rhythm and groovy bass" with lyrics "expressing curiosity and ambiguous feelings toward someone with a seemingly indifferent yet firm style".

 Promotion

 Hearts2Hearts performed the song on four music programs: Mnet's M Countdown on June 19, KBS's Music Bank on June 20, MBC's Show!
 Music Core on June 21, and SBS's Inkigayo on June 22.